Avergrove/avergroves-learning-notes/docs/tetris/PC_tips.md

 General guidelines:
 - Spend your extra pieces on well known setups: jaws, box, etc.
 - We want to get rid of extra SZO because those do not affect column parity and they are troublesome.
+- Try placing only 4 pieces, then look for a solution.
+Unless you really, really can't, then only place another piece.
+Don't get addicted to solving high piece setups.
 - We want to save the LJT for the solve if possible.
-- Because we want to get rid of extra pieces from last bag, we need to pay attention to which first should we get rid of:
+- Because we want to get rid of extra pieces from last bag, we need to pay attention to which first pieces visible should we get rid of:

 | PC Count | Residue pieces |
 | -------- | -------------- |